Legal Help in Dallas for Seriously Injured Train Accident Victims

 Defective or broken rails are a major cause of train derailment.
 This type of collision can also occur when tracks are buckled.
 Other causes of derailment involving train equipment failure may include improperly functioning brakes, axle defects, bearing defects, broken car wheels, electrical defects, or car suspension failure.

 If derailment is caused by mechanical issues with the train, the train owner may be responsible for accidents and injuries.
 When the track itself caused the crash, the entity that owns or runs the track may be liable.
-Our Dallas train injury attorneys can investigate the accident to determine fault and liability.
+Our Dallas train accident attorneys can investigate the accident to determine fault and liability.

 When a train has a collision, different people can be injured.
 Potential victims of train accidents include railroad workers, train passengers, other motorists, bicyclists, and pedestrians.
 In a recent year, there were 1,329 train derailments in the U.S., as reported by the Bureau of Transportation Statistics (BTS).
 Altogether, three people were killed and 57 were injured in train accidents that year.